dwightjack/storypug/README.md

 - `find(selector)`: a shortcut to `el.querySelector(selector)`
 - `findAll(selector)`: a shortcut to `el.querySelectorAll(selector)`

-Note that `$raw` differs from `html()` in that the former is a reference to the HTML generated at render time while the latter reflects any manipulation applied after rendering.
+Note that `$raw` differs from `html()` in that the former is a reference to the HTML generated at render time while the latter will reflect any manipulation applied after rendering.

 ### Usage with @storybook/addon-knobs

-Another benefit of `storypug` is the ability to use addons like [@storybook/addon-knobs](https://www.npmjs.com/package/@storybook/addon-knobs) with ease.
+Another benefit of Storypug is the ability to use addons like [@storybook/addon-knobs](https://www.npmjs.com/package/@storybook/addon-knobs) with ease.

 ```pug
 //- components/checkbox.pug